 The Garnet was founded in 1859 as the Hampden- Sydney Magazine.
 The Garnet aims to offer members of the community an opportunity to demonstrate their literary and artistic ability.
 Each year the Garnet publishes an outstanding collection of poems, short stories, essays, photography and other art work by student writers and artists and other contributors.

 The Kaleidoscope, the College yearbook, was first published in 1893 by Dandridge Spotswood, Class of 1893, as a permanent record of the life & history of this community.
-The yearbook is an important part of campus life, and the most essential tool in helping to preserve every aspect of Hampden-Sydney and her community.
+The Kaleidoscope ceased publication in 2011.

 The Hampden-Sydney Tiger, Hampden-Sydney's bi-weekly student newspaper, records significant events, publishes items of interest, promotes improvement of the College, and welcomes the expression of responsible student opinion.
 The Tiger is editorially and financially independent.
 It is funded by advertising, subscriptions, and its endowment.